syncfusion-content/windowsforms-docs/WindowsForms/RibbonControlAdv/Appearance-Settings.md

 _touchColorTable.ToolstripSelectedTabItemBorder = Color.DodgerBlue

-'To sets the color for Spliter.
+'To sets the color for Splitter.

 _touchColorTable.ToolStripSpliterColor = Color.Red